smiracle/interview-questions/topics/systems_design_readme.md

 - Regularly updating the app with new features to stay competitive in the market
 - Creating a user-friendly interface that supports diverse languages and cultures
 - Implementing a robust moderation system to prevent abuse and ensure a safe user environment

+ ##### Wrap up
+Chat system architecture typically supports both 1-to-1 chat and small group chat.
+WebSocket is used for real-time communication between the client and server.
+The chat system contains the following components: chat servers for real-time messaging, presence servers for managing online presence, push notification servers for sending push notifications, key-value stores for chat history persistence and API servers for other functionalities.

+If you have extra time at the end of the interview, here are additional talking points:
+-Extend the chat app to support media files such as photos and videos.
+Media files are significantly larger than text in size.
+Compression, cloud storage, and thumbnails are interesting topics to talk about.
+-End-to-end encryption.
+Whatsapp supports end-to-end encryption for messages.
+Only the sender and the recipient can read messages.
+Interested readers should refer to the article in the reference materials.
+-Caching messages on the client-side is effective to reduce the data transfer between the client and server.
+-Improve load time.
+Slack built a geographically distributed network to cache users' data, channels, etc for better load time.
+-Error handling.
+-The chat server error.
+There might be hundreds of thousands, or even more persistent connections to a chat server.
+If a chat server goes offline, service discovery (Zookeeper) will provide a new chat server for clients to establish new connections with.
+-Message resent mechanism.
+Retry and queueing are common techniques for resending messages.

 [↑ Back to top](#systems_design-topics)